Content style guide

 General Register Office (GRO)

 Capitalised.
 It is 'register' not 'registry'.
-You can use the acronym 'GRO' after the first full mention.
+You can use the initials 'GRO' after the first full mention.

 GOV.UK